CSheahan42/Tinkering/README.md

 # Tinkering
-A place to store things that are ready to go out on their own
+A place to store things that are not ready to go out on their own